Individual Utility Ownership of Portions of the Electric Transmission Grid

 Creation of the ISO/RTOs

 In order to avoid dealing with these disputes the FERC strongly urged utilities turn control of their transmission facilities over to new entities called Independent System Operators (since renamed Regional Transmission Operators or ISO/RTOs).
 ISO/RTOs are non-profit entities whose members include utilities, generators and customers.
 The members elect an independent Board of Directors who manage the ISO/RTO staff.

 Utilities that join an ISO/RTO retain ownership of their high voltage transmission facilities.
 But they operate those facilities at the direction of the ISO/RTO.
 The ISO/RTO is responsible for coordinating and directing the flow of electricity over its region’s high-voltage transmission system.
 The ISO/RTO also performs the studies, analyses, and planning to ensure regional reliability for future periods.
-The ISO/RTOs also manage the wholesale power markets in which competitive generation is bought and sold.
-The operation of those markets will be addressed in a later Post.
+As discussed in the Post entitled Electricity Sales in the Power Market the ISO/RTOs also manage the wholesale power markets in which competitive generation is bought and sold.

 The following are the ISO/RTOs that have been created in the United States: